-- 120.1 The circumstances in which registered auditors operate might create threats to compliance with the fundamental principles.
+The circumstances in which registered auditors operate might create threats to compliance with the fundamental principles.
 Section 120 sets out requirements and application material, including a conceptual framework, to assist registered auditors in complying with the fundamental principles and meeting their responsibility to act in the public interest.
 Such requirements and application material accommodate the wide range of facts and circumstances, including the various professional activities, interests and relationships, that create threats to compliance with the fundamental principles.
-In addition, they deter registered auditors from concluding that a situation is permitted solely because that situation is not specifically prohibited by the Code. - 120.2 The conceptual framework specifies an approach for a registered auditor to: - (a) Identify threats to compliance with the fundamental principles; - (b) Evaluate the threats identified; and - (c) Address the threats by eliminating or reducing them to an acceptable level.
+In addition, they deter registered auditors from concluding that a situation is permitted solely because that situation is not specifically prohibited by the Code.

+- 120.2 The conceptual framework specifies an approach for a registered auditor to: - (a) Identify threats to compliance with the fundamental principles; - (b) Evaluate the threats identified; and - (c) Address the threats by eliminating or reducing them to an acceptable level.

-- R120.3 The registered auditor shall apply the conceptual framework to identify, evaluate and address threats to compliance with the fundamental principles set out in Section 110. - 120.3 A1 Additional requirements and application material that are relevant to the application of the conceptual framework are set out in: - (a) Part 3 Registered Auditors Performing Professional Services; and - (b) Part 4 Independence Standards, as follows: - (i) Part 4A Independence for Audit and Review Engagements; and - (ii) Part 4B Independence for Assurance Engagements Other than Audit and Review Engagements. - R120.4 When dealing with an ethics issue, the registered auditor performing professional services shall consider the context in which the issue has arisen or might arise.
+The registered auditor shall apply the conceptual framework to identify, evaluate and address threats to compliance with the fundamental principles set out in Section 110.

+- 120.3 A1 Additional requirements and application material that are relevant to the application of the conceptual framework are set out in: - (a) Part 3 Registered Auditors Performing Professional Services; and - (b) Part 4 Independence Standards, as follows: - (i) Part 4A Independence for Audit and Review Engagements; and - (ii) Part 4B Independence for Assurance Engagements Other than Audit and Review Engagements. - R120.4 When dealing with an ethics issue, the registered auditor performing professional services shall consider the context in which the issue has arisen or might arise.

-(Part of R120.4 of the IESBA Code has been phrased as South African application material paragraph 120.4 A1 SA, to simply a reference to Part 2 of the Code)
+(Part of R120.4 of the IESBA Code has been phrased as South African application material paragraph 120.4 A1 SA, to simplify a reference to Part 2 of the IESBA Code that has not been adopted by the IRBA or incorporated into the IRBA Code.)

-- 120.4 A1 SA Where an individual who is a registered auditor is performing professional activities pursuant to the registered auditor's relationship with the firm, whether as a contractor, employee or owner, the provisions in Part 2 of the IESBA Code will apply to these circumstances.
-Examples of these circumstances are set out in paragraph 300.5 A2. - R120.5 When applying the conceptual framework, the registered auditor shall: - (a) Exercise professional judgement; - (b) Remain alert for new information and to changes in facts and circumstances; and - (c) Use the reasonable and informed third party test described in paragraph 120.5 A4.
+Where an individual who is a registered auditor is performing professional activities pursuant to the registered auditor's relationship with the firm, whether as a contractor, employee or owner, the provisions in Part 2 of the IESBA Code will apply to these circumstances.
+Examples of these circumstances are set out in paragraph 300.5 A2.

+R120.5 When applying the conceptual framework, the registered auditor shall:

+- (a) Have an inquiring mind;

+- (b) Exercise professional judgement; and

+- (c) Use the reasonable and informed third party test described in paragraph 120.5 A6.